Polarts/parallax-js-react/README.md

 ## So what's different?

 1. Use ParallaxScene component to wrap the elements you want in your parallax scene.
-2. Configurations should be passed as props to the ParallaxScene component, rather than 'data-' attributes.
+2. [Configuration options](https://github.com/wagerfield/parallax#22-configuration-options) should be passed as props to the ParallaxScene component, rather than 'data-' attributes.
 3. Child configurations should still be passed as 'data-' attributes!
 They remain unchanged.

 ## Example